-The UK Government published its latest Six-Monthly Report to Parliament on Hong Kong covering developments from 1 January to 30 June 2014.
+The British Government published its latest Six-Monthly Report to Parliament on Hong Kong covering developments from July to December 2012.

-British Foreign Secretary, the Rt Hon William Hague MP, writes in his foreword to the Report:
+The Foreign Secretary William Hague writes in his foreword to the report:

-The Report concludes that ‘One Country, Two Systems’ continued to work well, in general, and that the rights and freedoms enshrined in the Joint Declaration and Basic Law continued to be upheld.
-As Mr Hague notes in his foreword:
+The report concludes that, in general, “One Country, Two Systems” continues to work well in practice and that the rights and freedoms enshrined in the Joint Declaration continue to be upheld.